-There are approximately 60 members of staff, working together cohesively, with everyone's contribution valued.
+There are around 70 members of staff, working together cohesively, with everyone's contribution valued.
 The atmosphere is friendly, informal and efficient.
 The Unit has a five-year rolling contract, currently running to 2018, with the Chief Scientist Office of the Scottish Government Health and Social Care Directorates.

 This contract gives the Unit responsibility for the following general remit:

 - to study or evaluate clinical activities with a view to improving effectiveness and efficiency in health care;